Draconizations/LnzLive/GUIDE.md

 ### Copy-Mirror

-The Copy-Mirror tool will apply all changes on the left side of the pet (i.e. the side with ball number 0 - in LnzLive this is currently the left side when looking at the pet head-on, NOT the pet's left side) to the right side.
-This includes balls, addballs, paintballs, lines, etc.
+The Copy-Mirror tool on all ballz will apply all changes on the model's right (R) to the model's left (L) side (LnzLive is mirrored, so the left side of the viewport to the right side).
+This includes ballz, addballz, paintballz, linez, etc. Alternatively, if selected by right-clicking a specific ballz, then properties of that ball will be mirrored to its symmetrical equivalent.
+Or, if the ball is a center ball, applied to itself but mirrored on the X axis.

 ### Move Head